-- Former Xanga and Google employee turned co-founder of Twitter
+- Biz Stone is a former Xanga and Google employee turned co-founder of Twitter

-- Returned to Twitter in 2017 to guide company culture
+- He returned to Twitter in 2017 to guide company culture

-- Co-founder of Jelly, a complete reimagining of Search, which was sold to Pinterest
+- Biz is the Co-founder of Jelly, a complete reimagining of Search, which was sold to Pinterest

-- Author of Things a Little Bird Told Me
+- He is the author of Things a Little Bird Told Me

-- Named "Nerd of the Year" by GQ and "Entrepreneur of the Decade" by Inc. Magazine
+- Biz was named "Nerd of the Year" by GQ and "Entrepreneur of the Decade" by Inc. Magazine

-- One of TIME magazine's "100 Most Influential People in the World"
+- Stone was one of TIME magazine's "100 Most Influential People in the World"

 - His Twitter earned an Emmy in 2015